 You might be wondering how a shark could be related to the surface roughness topic?
 As a child, I always thought animals have teeth similar to human beings until I watched the deep blue sea movie.
-Similarly, I always thought that the copper foils and metallic surfaces are quite smooth in nature, until I learned the nuances of the copper foil manufacturing process.
-We will discuss in this topic how the shark like teeth of copper (surface roughness) impacts the signal integrity performance.
+Similarly, I always thought that copper foils and metallic surfaces are quite smooth in nature until I learned the nuances of the copper foil manufacturing process.
+We will discuss in this topic of how the shark-like teeth of copper (surface roughness) impacts the signal integrity performance.

 Surface roughness is a concept that we see at least one DesignCon paper every year.
 I am expecting the coming DesignCon conferences no different.
 Upon deeper review of these topics, we will find that they are loaded with mathematical models as well as complicated jargons such as cannon ball model, profilometer measurements and SEM scanning, which makes all of these topics sound like a PHD research topic.

 In the end, everything boils down to the following discussion: Is the copper foil a smooth surface or a rough surface.
 If it is a rough surface, how rough it is and what is the deviation of that roughness from what is considered being smooth ?
 Why do we need to understand this topic?

 The total loss is characterized in the following way:

 Total Loss = Insertion Loss of Dielectric + (Surface roughness coefficient * Insertion Loss of conductor)

 Let us understand why a copper will introduce loss into the signal.
 To understand this, let us first discuss what is skin effect and why the currents will flow outside the conductor.

 Skin Effect and Skin Depth:

 The skin effect is a phenomenon whereby alternating electric current does not flow uniformly with respect to the cross-section of a conductive element, such as a wire .